ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-5.md

    ]
 }
 ```

-(The keyword-object array in this JSON fragment has been edited for length.)
+(NOTE: The keyword-object array in this JSON fragment has been edited for length.)

 ## Further Reading